 A long time ago, long before we relied so heavily on emails, texts, instant messages and phone calls, we used flowers as a means of communication.
 The language of flowers is floriography, and it became increasingly popular throughout the 18th and 19th centuries.
 While our means of communication has changed quite drastically, the interpretations of flowers are the same today as they were hundreds of years ago.
+And did you know chrysanthemums are November’s birth flower ?
+Learn everything you need to know about November birth flower

-Chrysanthemums are the birth month flower for November.
 Let’s take a closer look at the special meaning attached to these beautiful, colourful blooms.

 What is November’s Birth Flower?